About this course

 A-levels with Extended Project Qualification

-ABB including one pure science subject with a pass in the practical, and grade A in the EPQ
+BBB including an accepted science subject and grade A in the EPQ.

 A-levels contextual offer